oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-05-string-properties.md

 ### Localizable strings

-Certain string-valued properties in this document, for example, `toolComponent.name` ([§3.19.8](#toolcomponent-object--name-property)), can be translated into other languages.
+Certain string-valued properties in this document, for example, `toolComponent.name` ([sec](#toolcomponent-object--name-property)), can be translated into other languages.
 We describe these properties as being "localizable."
 The description of every localizable property will state that it is localizable.

 ### Redactable strings

-Certain string-valued properties in this document (for example, `invocation.commandLine` ([§3.20.2](#commandline-property))) might contain sensitive information that a SARIF producer or a SARIF post-processor might choose to redact.
+Certain string-valued properties in this document (for example, `invocation.commandLine` ([sec](#commandline-property))) might contain sensitive information that a SARIF producer or a SARIF post-processor might choose to redact.
 We describe these properties as "redactable."
 The description of every redactable property will state that it is redactable.

-If a SARIF producer or a SARIF post-processor chooses to redact sensitive information in a redactable property, it **SHALL** replace the sensitive information with a string whose value is an element of `theRun.redactionTokens` ([§3.14.28](#redactiontokens-property)).
+If a SARIF producer or a SARIF post-processor chooses to redact sensitive information in a redactable property, it **SHALL** replace the sensitive information with a string whose value is an element of `theRun.redactionTokens` ([sec](#redactiontokens-property)).

 ### GUID-valued strings

-Certain string-valued properties in this document provide unique stable identifiers in the form of a GUID or UUID \[[RFC4122](#RFC4122)\].
+Certain string-valued properties in this document provide unique stable identifiers in the form of a GUID or UUID \[[cite](#RFC4122)\].
 This document uses the term "GUID".

 > EXAMPLE: `"f81d4fae-7dec-11d0-a765-00a0c91e6bf6"`

-> NOTE 1: The UUID standard \[[RFC4122](#RFC4122)\] allows hex digits in either upper or lower case.
+> NOTE 1: The UUID standard \[[cite](#RFC4122)\] allows hex digits in either upper or lower case.
 It does not permit delimiters such as curly braces (`"{"`, `"}"`) around the value.

 The description of every GUID-valued property will state that it is GUID-valued.